Rick Swenton

 From time to time I had been seen flying my AR Drone 2.0.
 I documented my exploits here and some of my flight videos are near the end of the article.

 I specialized in Communications and Digital Systems.
 This was before the Personal Computer revolution.
 A classmate and I had exclusive use of the school's old IBM 1620 mainframe even though we were not computer science majors.
 The computer science majors were using the school's more modern (at the time) IBM 1130 system.
+The computer science department head was welcoming and supportive.
+He was happy that the old mainframe was getting some use.
+We were thrilled to have it all to ourselves.
 This is the IBM 1620 Mainframe Computer.
 Not shown are the Card Reader, Printer and Disc Drive.
 The 1620 used a variable decimal (BCD) word length and had core memory.
 The memory varied from 40k to 60k!
 That's only enough to save about 25 pages of plain text documents.
 The associated IBM 1311 disk drive used an unsealed open multi-platter disc that only held 2 mb of data!
+That disc would only hold about two 3.5" floppy disks worth of data.
 Notice that the computer's console is a regular typewriter with a movable carriage.
 This was before the IBM Selectric typewriter was introduced.
 To change from Fortran to Cobol you had to swap a disc pack in the disc drive.
 The disc drive was the size of a washing machine.
 We didn't know Cobol so we wrote programs in Fortran.
 Imagine writing a program to plot a waveform on continuous form paper using only printable characters.
 We managed to get the 1620 to play Christmas tunes as buzzing interference noise on a local AM radio.

 Because of my Ham Radio background I was the only student who could still build working projects in the lab using vacuum tubes.
 The instructors frequently had me replicate one of the solid state lab sessions with vacuum tubes just for fun.
 We had some great times with some wonderful people at HSTC.
 I should mention that Jon (Mad Dog) Hall of Linux fame taught Computer Science there but it was a few years before my time.
 My daughter, Cathy, actually got to meet Mad Dog in Boston at an ACM meeting when she was in college. |